 Arthritis, osteoarthritis, degenerative joint disease (DJD), rheumatoid arthritis… it’s always sad to see our pets suffer with joint ailments.
 The loss of movement and pain is disturbing to watch, and I hope the following information prevents or eases their suffering.

 Basically speaking, arthritis is joint inflammation.
-Virtually any pet may suffer from arthritic conditions, including dogs, cats, horses, birds, rabbits, goats, sheep, etc. Cats most often suffer from osteoarthritis in their paws, hips, knees and back.
+Virtually any pet may suffer from arthritic conditions, including dogs, cats, horses, birds, rabbits, goats and sheep.
+Cats most often suffer from osteoarthritis in their paws, hips, knees and back.
 Arthritis may attack dogs in their shoulder, elbow/knee, ankle, paws, and frequently in their hips.
 One in five dogs are struck with arthritis during their lifetime.

 Osteoarthritis is an issue involving the breakdown of joint cartilage that protects the bone like a shock absorber, leading to irritation & inflammation.
 It may be the result of genetic predisposition, constitutional factors (such as age), or biomechanical (working/sport animals, muscle weakness, misalignment, etc).